3liz/lizmap-documentation/source/publish/lizmap_plugin/actions.rst

 Demonstration
 -------------

-You can check the demo about `fire hydrants on the demo website <https://demo.lizmap.com>`_.
+You can check the demo "Action and SQL" about `fire hydrants on the demo website <https://demo.lizmap.com>`_.

 Click on a fire hydrant and